Ogema, Saskatchewan: Population

 Ogema experienced an "exodus" during this time.
 Problems arose as people weren't able to afford their property taxes and many families packed up and left, others stayed and tried their best.

 Farming

-The government offered financial assistance to farmers for dugouts and set up "community pastures."
+The government offered financial assistance to farmers for dugouts and set up community pastures.
 Farmers were now also faced with the task of finding rust-resistant wheat.

 1940-1945

-The Second World War hit closer to home than previous wars for the people of Ogema, as now there were radios that broadcast daily reports.
+The Second World War hit closer to home than the previous war for the people of Ogema, as now there were radios that broadcast daily reports.

-The lack of laborers forced farmers to invest in better machinery, which helped increase production.
+The lack of labourers forced farmers to invest in better machinery, which helped increase production.
 Quickly there was a grain surplus and thus more storage places and quonsets were built.
 As well, ration books were needed for things such as gasoline and "imported food stuffs."